JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 The generic Bluetooth class has an opt-in suspension operation and a default-on connection guard.
 Only Libre adapters add persisted-selection guards.
-Queued writes and late notification callbacks recheck the guard; suspension waits for release and does not change ordinary timeout/cancel/reconnect choices.
+Queued writes and late notification callbacks recheck the guard.
+Suspension waits for release by default; forward transfer explicitly skips that wait.
+Ordinary timeout/cancel/reconnect choices are unchanged.
 Watch uses the existing local Bluetooth identity keys to reuse its known peripheral after a restart; it never treats the phone's peripheral UUID as a Watch UUID.
 Its central restoration identifier is stable from the sensor UID even before first discovery;